crisp-oss/chappe/README.md

 [![Chappe References](https://valeriansaliou.github.io/chappe/images/screenshot-references.gif)](https://docs.crisp.chat/references/rest-api/v1/)

-2️⃣ Write Markdown-based developer guides:
+2️⃣ It also generates Markdown-based developer guides:

 [![Chappe Guides](https://valeriansaliou.github.io/chappe/images/screenshot-guides.gif)](https://docs.crisp.chat/guides/rest-api/rate-limits/)

-3️⃣ Let your users search anything in your Developer Docs:
+3️⃣ Oh, and it also lets your users search anything in your Developer Docs:

 ![Chappe Search](https://valeriansaliou.github.io/chappe/images/screenshot-search.gif)

+_👉 Note that the search engine feature is local.
+This means that it does not run on an external service like [Algolia](https://www.algolia.com/), though it provides similar search performance and results.
+The search index is generated at build time as a JSON file, which gets loaded on-demand when the search box gets opened._

 ## Who uses it?